Keisha Castle-Hughes biography

 The film was a huge success and Keisha's performance was applauded by many critics.
 In addition, she won a number of awards including a 2003 New Zealand Film and TV Award for Best Actress, a 2004 Broadcast Film Critics Association Award for Best Young Actor and a 2004 Online Film Critics Society Award for Best Breakthrough Performance in addition to an Oscar nomination for "Actress in a Leading Role."

-Since her debut in Whale Rider, she has played a role in Star Wars: Episode III, filmed in New Zealand.
-She has also narrated the 2005 TV documentary Dances of Life.
-Keisha, who still lives with her parents and brother in New Zealand, says education is her number one priority.
+Since her debut in Whale Rider, she has played roles in Star Wars: Episode III, filmed in New Zealand and The Nativity Story (2006).
+She has also narrated the 2005 TV documentary Dances of Life and in 2015, joined the cast of the hit HBO series Game of Thrones, playing the role of Obara.

 The Nativity Story

 Star Wars: Episode III - Revenge of the Sith